Meeting a Young Person’s Needs

 Study Programmes

-Young people who haven’t achieved a GCSE grade C or 4 in these subjects continue to study English and maths as part of their programme – either as a GCSE, Functional Skills or in another way that is suitable and stretching for the young person.
+Young people who haven’t achieved a GCSE grade of C or 4 in these subjects continue to study English and maths as part of their programme – either as a GCSE, Functional Skills or in another way that is suitable and stretching for the young person.
 This doesn’t necessarily mean doing a qualification in English or maths.

 All study programmes must have a ‘core aim’, or main focus,

-Which should reflect what the young person’s aspirations and what they want to do when they leave school or college.
+Which should reflect the young person’s aspirations and what they want to do when they leave school or college.

 This can be: